 There are 1,300 children in Northern Ireland with life-limiting or life-threatening conditions.

 Together for Short Lives is working in partnership with the sector in Northern Ireland to secure funding to implement the Department of Health’s ‘Providing High Quality Palliative Care for Our Children: A Strategy for Children’s Palliative and End-of-Life care 2016-26’.
-This includes provision for the parity of funding between children’s and adults’ palliative care.
-This would equate to providing an additional £800,000 per year to Northern Ireland Children’s Hospice.

 The recommendations have been produced by a project group of healthcare professionals, officials and representatives of the Northern Ireland Children’s Hospice.

 - Prevent family breakdown: Services need to be better organised around families and not institutions so it is easier for them to navigate the system and access the care and support they need.
-The Executive should commit to funding short breaks to provide respite care for families – giving them time to recharge their batteries.
+The department should commit to funding short breaks to provide respite care for families – giving them time to recharge their batteries.
 This would reduce the likelihood of family breakdown.
 Families should be able to access planned and emergency short breaks both inside and outside of their home.

 - Nursing care today and tomorrow: Make sure that there is a sustainable children’s palliative care workforce in Northern Ireland.
 Children’s palliative care requires a well-trained, highly-skilled workforce and children and young people should have access to specialised care.
-However, Northern Ireland is yet to fund and appoint a dedicated children’s palliative care consultant – a role which is a critical part of the multidisciplinary team needed to care for seriously ill children.

 - Give young people dignity and respect – bridging the cliff edge in care between children’s and adult services: Making sure that all children and young people with long-term conditions have access to timely, high-quality transition planning to adult services.